The Buccaneer (1938 film): Plot

-In the closing stages of the War of 1812, Dolly Madison (Spring Byington) evacuates the White House as the British Army arrives and burns Washington.
-Jean Lafitte (Fredric March) asks a young woman of good family, Annette de Remy (Margot Grahame), to marry him, but she asks him to give up his piracy first.
+In the closing stages of the War of 1812, Dolly Madison evacuates the White House as the British Army arrives and burns Washington.
+Jean Lafitte asks a young woman of good family, Annette de Remy, to marry him, but she asks him to give up his piracy first.
 He and his pirates set up a trading post in Louisiana in the swamp to sell luxury goods to New Orleans society that they have seized from foreign ships but have to suspend their sales when the governor, Ferdinand Claiborne, who has put a bounty on his head, appears with troops.
-Senator Crawford (Ian Keith) tells him that the British will offer him money to help them.
-Laffite leaves for the sea, where he finds one of his captains, Captain Brown (Robert Barrat), has seized the Corinthian, an American ship, contrary to his orders not to attack American ships, burning the ship and killing the crew and passengers.
-Laffite's man, Dominique You (Akim Tamiroff), saves the sole survivor, Gretchen (Franciska Gaal), who had been made to walk the plank by Brown so no witnesses remained, and Lafitte hangs the captain for disobeying orders.
+Senator Crawford tells him that the British will offer him money to help them.
+Laffite leaves for the sea, where he finds one of his captains, Captain Brown, has seized the Corinthian, an American ship, contrary to his orders not to attack American ships, burning the ship and killing the crew and passengers.
+Laffite's man, Dominique You, saves the sole survivor, Gretchen, who had been made to walk the plank by Brown so no witnesses remained, and Lafitte hangs the captain for disobeying orders.
 Lafitte spares Gretchen despite her potential as a hostile witness, and Gretchen works as his maid and falls in love with him, despite You being in love with her.
 The British, who are planning to attack New Orleans, offer Laffitte position and wealth if he will guide them through the swamps to the city and threaten to attack his stronghold if he does not.
 Although his men are willing, Lafitte's loyalty is to Louisiana, and he delays answering the British, instead warning the city authorities of the British plans.
-On Crawford's advice, Brevet Major General Andrew Jackson (Hugh Sothern), who leads the available American forces, does not trust Lafitte and instead attacks his stronghold in order to prevent him from aiding the English by capturing or killing his men, whom Lafitte has ordered not to resist.
+On Crawford's advice, Brevet Major General Andrew Jackson, who leads the available American forces, does not trust Lafitte and instead attacks his stronghold in order to prevent him from aiding the English by capturing or killing his men, whom Lafitte has ordered not to resist.
 Meanwhile, Jackson decides to defend the city, though he has limited forces, despite Crawford's advice to surrender the city.
 Lafitte, who escaped from the attack, perseveres, appearing before Jackson in person and offering to supply him with flints and powder and provide experienced gunners to help defend the city if he will pardon his men.
 Jackson agrees to grant pardon after the forthcoming battle, although he will only promise to give Lafitte an hour's start from pursuit.
 Lafitte releases his men, killing Crawford in the process in a sword fight.